sumn2u/FrontEndChallenge_001/README.md

 There are no time limitations but we suggest you dont spend more then a few hours on it.
 We are not looking for a bullet-proof solution but it has to be elegant, clean, maintenable and intuitive approach.

+Add a bit of styling and use correct and well organized HTML code, remember our requirements include fluent use of HTML/CSS.

 ## Challenge Description

 ### The API